 - Small parts can be a choking hazard for children who still mouth everything.

-- Don’t expect to use flannel boards for imaginative/pretend play if your child is not at this developmental level yet.
-You’d just be setting yourself up for disappointment.
-If your child isn’t ready for pretend dress-up or imaginative play with playscapes like a doll house or farm animal set (and played with in their intended use), then you can bet that your child isn’t ready for imaginative flannel board play.
-It’s essentially the same thing.
-But that doesn’t mean you can’t use flannel boards altogether—just not for free-play/pretend play yet.
+- Don’t expect to use flannel boards for imaginative/pretend-play if the child is not at this developmental ready.
+If the child isn’t ready for pretend or imaginative play with playscapes like a dollhouse or farm animal set (and played within their intended use), then the child likely isn’t ready for imaginative flannel board play.
+That doesn’t mean you can’t use flannel boards altogether—just not for free-play/pretend-play just yet.

-- Begin by modeling what one does with a flannel board.
+- Begin by modelling what one does with a flannel board.
 I use a flannel board as an accompaniment to storytelling.
-When I read/ tell a story, I have the flannel board out with my cut-outs and use them as visual reenactments of the story.
-The first few times you do this, your child may show little interest except for attempting to throw the board on the floor.
-In that case, prop the board up against a wall or chair a small distance away from your child – so that he can still see it, but not touch it.
-Remember, you simply want to be modeling how a flannel board works.
-It’s an added visual as you read.
-(You are not depriving your child of exploration by moving it a distance away – fret not.
-You are going to allow plenty of exploration later.)
+When I read or tell a story, I have the flannel board out with my cut-outs and use them as visual reenactments of the story.
+The child may show little interest the first few times you do this.
+That’s OK.
+You simply want to be modelling the use of the flannel board.
+It’s an added visual as you read, and the child’s interest will likely increase with repetition.

 - Use simple, large and obvious shapes.
-Whether you buy pre-cut sets or make your own, it’s so important to think about these three elements: large/ over-sized, simple and obvious shapes.
-In other words, you want apples that look like apples, and rabbits that look like rabbits.
-Your child will not be able to connect with the image if it just looks like a blob sitting on board.
-Even if your child isn’t ready for abstract images (as opposed to the real apple), it’s ok.
-Your goal is for him to eventually understand that this board holds things on it that have some kind of meaning/purpose.
-It will be with the repetition of seeing this board that an interest will develop.
-He will ultimately interact with it himself.
+Whether you buy pre-cut sets or make your own, it’s important to consider these three elements: large/oversized, simple, and obvious shapes.
+In other words, you want apples that look like apples and rabbits that look like rabbits.
+The child will be unable to connect with the image if it just looks like a blob sitting on board.
+Even if the child isn’t ready for abstract images (as opposed to the real apple), it’s OK.
+Your goal is to eventually understand that this board holds things that have some kind of meaning/purpose.
+With the repetition of seeing this board, interest will develop.

 - Connect the flannel board objects with real objects.
-When using the apples flannel board, I always have an apple out and repeat, “apple” (while holding up the real apple) and “apple” (while showing the flannel board apple).
-You might even begin by only using the real object for a while and then introducing the flannel shapes.
+When using the apple flannel board, I always have an apple out and repeat, “apple” (while holding up the real apple) and “apple” (while showing the flannel board apple).

 - Connect flannel board objects with your weekly/monthly theme or story.
-It is so beneficial to reinforce words and skills by having them show up throughout the day in many different contexts.
-If you are reading about apples and learning about apples, don’t make a banana flannel board set.
-While variety might work for children already in the pretend play stage, this would only confuse your child with special needs who is just beginning to explore flannel board use.
+It is beneficial to reinforce words and skills by having them show up throughout the day in many different contexts.
+While variety might work for children already in the pretend play stage, this would only confuse the child who is just beginning to explore flannel board use.

-- Allow your child to touch flannel and felt.
+- Allow the child to touch the flannel and felt.
 You don’t even need to have defined shapes yet.
-Start with a large sheet of felt or a large flannel blanket in his sensory bin (day 1) and have your child explore these textures for some time.
-Have him feel them on different parts of his body: face, arm, feet, etc. Always follow his lead and never pressure a child to play with felt or flannel (or anything else, for that matter).
+Start with a large sheet of felt or a large flannel blanket in the sensory bin (day 1) and have the child explore these textures for some time.
+Have them feel them on different parts of their body: face, arm, feet, etc. Always follow their lead and never pressure a child to play with felt or flannel (or anything else, for that matter).

-- Eventually have your child touch the large cut-outs.
-When you are sure that your child won’t gag from touching flannel, hand him a large felt cut-out from your activity and allow him to explore it.
-You can work on having him “tap, tap, tap” the felt onto the flannel board.
-See what else he does and reinforce it with language/verbal routines.
+- Eventually, have the child touch the large cut-outs.
+When you are sure that the child won’t gag from touching flannel, hand them a large felt cut-out from your activity and allow them to explore.
+You can work on having them “tap, tap, tap” the felt onto the flannel board.
+See what else they do and reinforce it with language/verbal routines.

-- Allow your child to participate in storytelling with the flannel/felt board set.
-It may take several weeks of observation and exploration, but eventually have your child take-part in placing the felt shapes on (not off yet, as that may be difficult—being two-dimensional) the board as you tell a story.
-I recommend doing this at his adapted seat or at a table so that you can lay the flannel board flat on the table before him.
-This prevents the cut-out from falling off and disappointing your child.
-You may have to use hand-over-hand, and repeat, “tap, tap, tap” when placing each piece.
-And, don’t forget to praise when the shape is down: “Hurray!
+- Let the child participate in storytelling with the flannel/felt board set.
+It may take several weeks of observation and exploration, but eventually, have the child take part in placing the felt shapes on (not off yet, as that may be difficult—being two-dimensional) the board as you tell a story.
+I recommend doing this at their adapted seat or at a table so that you can lay the flannel board flat on the table.
+This prevents the cut-out from falling off and disappointing the child.
+You may have to use hand-over-hand (with consent) and repeat, “tap, tap, tap” when placing each piece.
+Don’t forget to praise when the shape is down: “Hurray!
 You did it!
 Hurray!”
-See if that doesn’t motivate him to try again.
-If it doesn’t – don’t insist.
-Just try again tomorrow.

-- Like sensory bins, when playing with flannel boards, it’s wise to build up the amount of time your child plays with them.
-“Play” in this case includes just paying attention to you as you read and place cut-outs on the flannel board.
-Start with 3 – 5 minutes, and build up to 10, 15 and 20 minutes over a span of weeks or months.
-Children with special needs need to be given time to develop skills—not insistence to keep working at a task longer.
-If your child only manages 5 minutes – fine!
-Celebrate that and move on.
-You can come back to it another time.
+- Like sensory bins, when playing with flannel boards, it’s wise to build up the amount of time a child plays with them.
+“Play,” in this case, includes just paying attention to you as you read and placing cut-outs on the flannel board.
+Start with 3 to 5 minutes, and build up to 10, 15 and 20 minutes over a span of weeks or months.
+Some children need to be given time to develop skills—not insistence to keep working on a task longer.

-- Place Velcro dots on the back of flannel cut-outs when learning to “pull” felt pieces off.
-The Velcro elevates the felt to make it easier to grasp.
-Only, be sure to stitch (not glue) the Velcro dot for safety purposes.
+- Place loop and dot hooks on the back of flannel cut-outs when learning to “pull” felt pieces off.
+The loop and dot hook elevates the felt to make it easier to grasp.
+Be sure to stitch (not glue) the dot for safety purposes.

-- Some additional ideas for flannel board sets: count up or down using the pieces in accordance with a song or rhyme; themes can be seasonal, color-related, shape-related or even holiday related; connect them to your child’s favorite story/song; use PECS cards with laminated images along with the matching felt image.
-Flannel boards can be used with older child as well.
-Ask yourself how you can use felt cut-out with language or even math activities.
+- Some additional ideas for a flannel board set: count up or down using the pieces in accordance with a song or rhyme; themes can be seasonal, color-related, shape-related, or even holiday related; connect them to the child’s favorite story/song; use AAC along with the matching felt image.
+Flannel boards can be used with older children as well.
+Ask yourself how to use felt cut-out with language or math activities.
 This multi-sensory, hands-on approach is wonderful for learning experiences of all types!